by Debbie “The Rat Lady” Ducommun

 force-fed.

-which can be fatal.
-Nasal infections are difficult to cure and should be
+can be fatal.
+Nasal infections are difficult to cure and should be treated

 (For how to mix and use amoxicillin see “Giving Medications” and “Mixing Medications in a Liquid” below.)